ros2/design/articles/ros2_security_contexts.md

 ### Fully qualified context path

-For nodes with absolute context paths, namespaces do not subsequently push the relative sub-folder.
+For single process nodes with absolute context paths, namespaces do not subsequently push the relative sub-folder.

 ``` xml
 <launch>